 Causes of claw and nailbed infection

-Paronychia is the medical name for inflammation or bacterial infection of the nail nailbed and/or surrounding skin and can be bacterial or fungal.
+Paronychia is the medical name for inflammation or bacterial infection of the nailbed and/or surrounding skin and can be bacterial or fungal.
 Bacterial infections usually occur secondary to trauma, such as overzealous nail trimming, obsessive nail chewing, ingrown nails or declawing surgery.
 Other causes include systemic diseases such as FIV or FeLV, diabetes, systemic lupus erythematosus, Cushing’s disease and use of steroids.

 Several strains of bacteria have been isolated including Staphylococcus spp., Streptococcus spp, Pseudomonas spp, and Proteus spp.
 It is not uncommon for more than one type of bacteria to be involved.